 Iran, Israel and Palestine

-The other issues highlighted in Mohammed bin Salman the states of Palestine and Israel, and Iran’s meddling in the Middle East.
+The other issues highlighted in Mohammed bin Salman's interview were about the states of Palestine and Israel, and Iran’s meddling in the Middle East.
 In reply to a question Mohammed bin Salman said that they don’t have any problem with Jews and Christians giving example that they lived in peace in the Arabian Peninsula for centuries, and even during the lifetime of Prophet Muhammad (peace be upon him).

 In reply to a question, the Saudi Crown Prince said, “I believe that each people, anywhere, has a right to live in their peaceful nation.
 I believe the Palestinians and the Israelis have the right to have their own land.
 But we have to have a peace agreement to assure the stability for everyone and to have normal relations.”